cdaein/sketch-wrapper/README.md

 npm i @daeinc/sketch-wrapper
 ```

+## Features

+- Multiple sketch modes: Supports Canvas 2D, Webgl context and OGL(through [`ogl-typescript`](https://github.com/nshen/ogl-typescript)) library.
+- Animation loop: `playhead` repeats `0..1` so it is easy to create a seamless animation loop.
+- Settings: Use `settings` object to set up animation duration, playback frame rate, filename, etc, and reduce boilerplate code in your sketches.
+- Sketch props: Use props for each mode to help your coding.
+- Keyboard shortcuts: play/pause your sketch and export canvas as image.

 ## Example Usage

 The module supports both JavaScript and TypeScript.
 For more examples, check out a separate repository [`sketch-wrapper-examples`](https://github.com/cdaein/sketch-wrapper-examples).